jayissi/Secure-Password-Generator/README.md

 #### 🌶️ Pepper

 - A **pepper** is an additional **secret value** (like a hidden key) used during hashing.
 - Unlike salts, peppers are **not stored with the hashes**.
-Instead, they’re kept in a secure location such as:
+Instead, they're kept in a secure location such as:
   - A configuration file with restricted access
   - An environment variable
   - A Hardware Security Module (HSM)